 There are a few opportunities for additional scholarship support in addition to flexible tuition.
 A family does not have to qualify for flexible to qualify for flexible tuition at Trinity School in order to apply.
 Please see below for more information about the criteria and application process for these scholarships which is separate from the TADS application.

 Community Scholarships for Students of Color

 From its start 26 years ago, Trinity has aspired to be a richly diverse school that welcomes all who value a high-quality education within a thoughtful, ecumenical framework of Christian faith and conviction.
 Our community of learners is growing, and we want to do all we can to ensure that Trinity’s student body reflects the diversity of the greater Durham and Chapel Hill area.

 We are pleased to offer the Community Scholarships for Students of Color for applicants to grades 6–11 who have strong academic records, love to learn and desire to be fully involved in their school’s community, in addition to demonstrating high levels of integrity, character, and leadership.
-Each year, scholarship winners will receive up to $2,500 toward tuition.
+Each year, scholarship recipients will be awarded up to $2,500 toward tuition.
 Scholarship awards are renewable each year until graduation, provided that the student remains in good academic and personal standing.